New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Giants stats and trends

-- New York has one win against the spread in three games this year.
+- So far this season New York has one win against the spread.

-- New York's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- New York's games this year have gone over the total in one out of three opportunities (33.3%).

-- New York is 1-2 against the spread and 0-3 overall when the team totals more than 304 yards.
+- When New York picks up over 304 yards, the team is 1-2 against the spread and 0-3 overall.

 - The Giants have turned the ball over two times, five fewer times than the Saints have forced turnovers (7).